DeXP/dexp.github.io/_posts/articles/2013-12-18-eink-android.md

 #### Linux!

 I also want to remind you that Android basically has Linux.
 Accordingly, it can solve many similar problems.
 Do you need a full-fledged web server with PHP and MySQL?
 [You are welcome](https://play.google.com/store/apps/details?id=ru.kslabs.ksweb).
-Do you interested to dig into the insides through SSH?
+Are you interested to dig into the insides through SSH?
 [You are welcome](https://play.google.com/store/apps/details?id=berserker.android.apps.sshdroid).
 Do you want to use the console with the usual utilities from the console Vim?
 [You are welcome](https://play.google.com/store/apps/details?id=com.spartacusrex.spartacuside)!

 ![Nook Simple Touch - Midnight Commander via SSH]({{ site.urlimg }}other/eink/mc.png "Nook Simple Touch - Midnight Commander via SSH")